EnigmaCurry/d.rymcg.tech/wireguard/README.md

 # Wireguard

-This configuration is for a standalone Wireguard VPN server.
+This configuration is for a standalone Wireguard VPN server (no integration with Traefik).

 ## d.rymcg.tech provides two different wireguard configs